-'Murder Mystery' Had Netflix's Biggest Movie Premiere & Twitter Has So Many Thoughts
+'Murder Mystery' Had Netflix's Biggest Movie Premiere & Twitter Has THOUGHTS About It

 The mystery surrounding Adam Sandler and Jennifer Aniston's latest movie has seemingly jumped off the screen.
 After Murder Mystery became Netflix's biggest premiere, which was announced on the streaming service's Twitter on June 18, people had a lot of observations — and questions about the stats Netflix provided.